 Perhaps, but only if you can prove that the Dr. violated the standard of care and that your issues are not a known possible complication of the procedure you had performed.
 You will need another Dr. as an expert to state this.

 Consult with a medical malpractice attorney to see if this is...Read more »

-Was in a accident on 2-2-18 involving a City Bus I hurt my entire back and right hip I'm on workers comp the insurance company contacted me on 2-13-18 the adjuster I talk 2 said once I'm done with treatment the will pay whatever workers comp don't pay along with pain and suffering in one lump some...
+Was in a accident on 2-2-18 involving a City Bus I hurt my entire back and right hip I'm on workers comp the insurance company contacted me on 2-13-18 the adjuster I talk 2 said once I'm done with treatment the will pay whatever workers comp don't pay along with pain and suffering in...
 Read more »

 We took my 3 lg, 2y/o dogs (no aggressive hx) to the vet.
 We always go straight to a room or offer to wait in the car.
 Checked in & was told they had an emerg. we’d be in a room in 10-15 mins.
 Offered to wait in the car, but they said it wouldn’t be long so waited outside maybe 6ft from the...
 Read more »

 Yes, under certain circumstances.
 You must be able to show that the Doctor violated the Standard of Care, which is usually done through the testimony or report of another Doctor.
 Contact a Florida Personal Injury attorney like us as soon as possible.
 Most attorney's handle these type of cases...Read more »

 I was a passenger in an auto accident in Mission Bay lot in Boca Raton.
 I recovered from the driver where I was sitting but not from the other driver that hit us, a 90 year old podiatrist from Oneonta, NY who said he did not see us and my driver, henry stein said he thought he cleared the other car...
 Read more »

 You can likely still bring an action against the driver and the employer, but cases against the government are somewhat different with some different procedures and rules.
 Contact a Florida personal injury attorney to assist you.